mdn/yari/deployer/README.md

 upload into: `mdn-content-dev` (for variations or experimental versions of the site), `mdn-content-stage`, and `mdn-content-prod`.

-As input, the `poetry run deployer upload` command takes a directory which contains the files that should be uploaded, but it needs to know where to find any redirects that should be uploaded as well.
+As input, the `upload` command takes a directory which contains the files that should be uploaded, but it needs to know where to find any redirects that should be uploaded as well.
 By default it searches for redirects within the content directories specified by `--content-root`